barbazul/1kfa/mod_guide_gm.md

 # First-time Players

-If there is a player at the table who has never played Deckahedron World before, read the Start Script and play Sarukkan's Chamber.
+If there is a player at the table who has never played 1kFA before, read the Start Script and play Sarukkan's Chamber.

 ## Start Script